Ruqayya bint Husayn

-Ruqayya bint al-Ḥusayn (رُقَيَّة بِنْت ٱلْحُسَيْن) is said to have been a daughter of Husayn ibn Ali, the third imam in Twelver Shia.
-Husayn and a small group of his supporters were massacred in the Battle of Karbala in 680 CE on the order of the Umayyad caliph Yazid.
-Their women and children were then taken captive and marched to the capital Damascus, where it is said that Ruqayya died at the age of about three, possibly due to the hostility of her captors.
-The shrine associated with Ruqayya in Damascus is a popular destination for Shia pilgrimage.
-The child of Husayn who died shortly after Karbala is sometimes identified as Sakina.
+Ruqayya bint al-Ḥusayn (رُقَيَّة بِنْت ٱلْحُسَيْن) is said to have been a great-granddaughter of the Islamic prophet Muhammad and daughter of Husayn.
+Husayn and a small group of his supporters were brutally massacred in the Battle of Karbala in 680 on the order of the Umayyad caliph Yazid.
+Their women and children were then taken captive and marched to the capital Damascus, where it is said Ruqayya died at the age of about three, possibly due to the hostility of her captors.
+The Sayyida Ruqayya Mosque in Damascus is a popular destination for Shia pilgrimage.

 Parents

-Some early historians list only two daughters for Husayn ibn Ali, namely, Fatima and Sakina.
+Some early historians list only two daughters for Husayn ibn Ali, namely Fatima and Sakina.
 These include the Sunni authors Ibn Sa'd and al-Baladhuri, and the Twelver authors al-Mufid and al-Tabarsi.
 Some authors add Zaynab as the third daughter, including the Twelver Ibn Shahrashub and Imad al-Din al-Tabari.
 Finally, some others have reported four daughters for Husayn, including the Shia Baha al-Din al-Irbili and the Sunni Ibn Talha Shafi'i.
 Out of these four, the latter author only names Fatima, Sakina, and Zaynab.
-The prominent polymath Ibn Fondoq lists the four daughters as Fatima, Sakina, Zaynab, and Umm Kulthum, but emphasizes that the last two died in childhood.
-Ibn Fondoq elsewhere writes that Husayn was survived by Fatima, Sakina, and Ruqayya, which suggests that Ruqayya is the same person as Umm Kulthum.
+The prominent polymath Ibn Fondoq lists the four daughters as Fatima, Sakina, Zaynab, and Umm Kulthum, but emphasizes the last two died in childhood.
+Ibn Fondoq elsewhere writes Husayn was survived by Fatima, Sakina, and Ruqayya, which suggests Ruqayya is the same person as Umm Kulthum.
 Aside from Fatima and Sakina, sources thus differ and some count Ruqayya among the daughters of Husayn.

 This name is also mentioned in some accounts of Husayn's parting words for his family before he left for the battlefield one last time, but the Twelver cleric M. Reyshahri writes that this could also be a reference to Ruqayya bint Ali, wife of Muslim ibn Aqil, Husayn's slain envoy to the Kufans.
 The name Ruqayya also appears twice in a poem about Husayn ascribed to Sayf ibn Umayra Nakha'i, who was a companion of Ja'far al-Sadiq, the sixth Imam in Twelver Shia, but the attribution of this poem to Sayf is not certain.
 Little is now known about her mother.
 The child of Husayn who died shortly after Karbala is sometimes identified as Sakina.